 Just like technology, our rules will be ever-changing.
 I am sure that when I write this in 9 more years, when our 2 younger kids will be 16 and 17-years-old – everything will be totally different.

 You do you, but do set limits.
 Kids need boundaries, technology limits and guidelines.
 We as parents need to be their light in this dark, crazy world.
 Our parents did NOT have to deal with technology limits or anything of the such.
 We need to learn as much as we can so that we know how best to guide our kiddos.

 And by the way, I feel the need to share this little nugget.
 I see so many parents beating themselves up when they try so hard and sometimes (or a lot of times) things just don’t work out as planned.
 If something you do as a parent doesn’t go right – give yourself some grace.
 There is no parenting handbook.

-This truth holds major truth in regards to technology limits and parenting teens in 2018!
+This truth holds major truth in regards to technology limits and parenting teens!